-- Increased confidence that community safety objectives are achieved
+- safety objectives are achieved

-- Community safety benchmarks maintained
+- Community safety benchmarks maintain

 - Reputation restored and maintained

 Shortfalls in product conformity potentially increase the liability of all stakeholders in the construction process and increase the chances of costly retrofitting and brand integrity damage.
 Product recalls, counterfeiting and misleading marketing messages have taken their toll on market confidence.